 The truss rod cover has Chet’s name engraved and features a surrounding white binding.

-Country Gentleman is gold-plated, including the Schaller tuners, the tune-o-matic bridge, the Bigsby vibrato (some did not come with a vibrato), the ring-nut on the pickup selector switch and the strap buttons.
+All hardware on the Country Gentleman is gold-plated, including the Schaller tuners, the tune-o-matic bridge, the Bigsby vibrato (some did not come with a vibrato), the ring-nut on the pickup selector switch and the strap buttons.

 The tune-o-matic bridge is seated on top of a beautiful rosewood saddle with white inlays inlaid on either side.